-If you’ve decided to make a spring themed cake then fondant icing can let you transform your cake from the everyday to the exceptional without any hassle by using simple cut outs.
+If you’ve decided to make a spring-themed cake then fondant icing can let you transform your cake from every day to the exceptional without any hassle by using simple cut-outs.
 Here’s how you do it.

 Firstly you need to decide what you want to create, so we’ll talk you through a few different options to help you make up your mind.